Hainexx/Suicides_Shiny_App_Dashboard/README.md

 # Suicides Over the World Control Dashboard
+The App is reachable at https://hainexx.shinyapps.io/Suicides_Shiny_App_Dashboard-master/.

-This Shiny App can be launched by installing the Shiny library typing in your R console `install.packages("shiny")` and then `library(shiny)` to load it and finally `runGitHub(repo = "Hainexx/Suicides_Shiny_App_Dashboard")` to execute.
-I wrote the code so that every needed library will be automatically installed and loaded.
+Alternatively this Shiny App can be launched by installing the Shiny library on R typing in your console the following comands:

-Alternatively it is reachable at https://hainexx.shinyapps.io/Suicides_Shiny_App_Dashboard-master/.
+`install.packages("shiny")`\
+`library(shiny)` \
+`runGitHub(repo = "Hainexx/Suicides_Shiny_App_Dashboard")`

+Beware that every needed library will be automatically installed in your system without any further notice and loaded.
+The list of the needed packages can be found in *sessionInfo.txt*.

+**Make sure** you've installed the latest version of *R == 4.0.5 (2021-03-31) -- "Shake and Throw"* or the code won't run.

 ## File Descprition
 ***main.R***: